In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 Mara Hoffman has an aim to design and manufacture their garments with greater care, reduce their impact, and spread awareness.

-There are many options and alternatives in the fashion industry to manufacture more responsibly.
+There are many options and alternatives in fashion to manufacture more responsibly.

 This is the Abigail Bikini Top made from regenerated nylon and spandex.
 It even has UPF 50+ protection.